There are many circumstances where old information is circulating and could cause problems. The model helps address this issue.

 The model, published in the IEEE/ACM Transactions on Networking journal, could also be used to combat misinformation on social media, according to the paper’s co-author and professor of engineering at NC State, Wenye Wang.

-“There are many circumstances where old information is circulating and could cause problems, whether it’s old security data or a misleading rumor,” said Wang.
+“There are many circumstances where old information is circulating and could cause problems, whether it’s old security data or a misleading rumor,” said Wang in an announcement.
 “Our work here includes a new model and related analysis of how new data can displace old data in these networks.”

 Some IoT networks have nodes that update once every 24 hours, or longer, which leaves the operator in the dark to the current status of the machine.
 However, even if the node reports more frequently, the system may take time to update the network with the new information.